 Brian Ignaut

-"I'm excited to do things that a wider audience can buy.
-Even though the prices are high today, I hope these more expensive series will be able to subsidize the development of cheaper iterations."
+“I'm excited to make things that a wider audience can buy.
+Even though prices are high today, I hope that these more expensive series will be able to subsidize the development of more affordable iterations.”

 If you want more information and throw the screwdriver when you assemble a piece of furniture, here is Brian's company website, Degrees of Freedom.